dschil138/Fulcrum/README.md

 The same is true with the 5-way switch joysticks on the thumbs.
 They are effortless to use.
 These joysticks are really the defining feature of this keyboard.
 They open up such a huge field of utility that once you use, it's hard to imagine ever going back to a keyboard that doesn't have them again.

-## Firmware

-This keyboard runs on KMK firmware, which you can get [here](https://github.com/KMKfw/kmk_firmware).
-My code.py and kb.py files are in this repo.
-Feel free to use or alter them as you want.

 ## Bill Of Materials